Skip to main content

 NameValueTypeRequiredDescription

 idabcdStringYesThe unique identifier of the transaction.
-Preferably, this should reference the transaction ID of the original order, otherwise it should be unique for this refund.
+For refunds, preferably reference the original order's transaction ID; otherwise use a unique ID for the refund.

-subtotal70.99NumberNoThe price * quantity of all products in the products array.
+subtotal70.99NumberYesThe sum of price * quantity across all items in the products array.
+Excludes order-level discount, tax, and shipping cost.

-shippingMethodHome deliveryStringNoThe shipping method used for the original purchase.
+shippingMethodHome deliveryStringNoThe shipping method used for the transaction.

 See Verification for how to test the implementation.